NordicSemiconductor/IOS-DFU-Library/README.md

 - The Secure DFU implementation from SDK 12 does not support bonding (experimental buttonless sample does not pass bond information when switching to DFU bootloader mode and the bootloader does not send S-C indication).
-As a workaround, the bootloader starts to advertise with MAC address incremented by 1, so from the phone's perspective it's a completly new device and a fresh service discovery will be done.
+As a workaround, the bootloader starts to advertise with MAC address incremented by 1, so from the phone's perspective it's a completely new device and a fresh service discovery will be done.
 When your new firmware is going to change the list of services you may consider adding another 1 to the MAC address for the new application to make sure the cache will not conflict (unless the device is not bonded and you have Service Changed characteristic, then no caching is used as written above).
 Be aware, that adding 1 to a public address is not possible (unless you register a new one).